Filipina goes home after 15 years on death row in Indonesia – DW – 12/18/2024

 What was Veloso charged with?

-Veloso, now 39, was arrested in 2015 when 2.6 kg (5.73 lb) of heroin was found in her suitcase in the city of Yogyakarta.
+Veloso, now 39, was arrested in 2015 when 2.6 kilograms (5.73 lb) of heroin were found in her suitcase in the city of Yogyakarta.

 Born into extreme poverty, Veloso had begun in 2009 to travel around Asia and the Middle East as a domestic helper to support her family.
 She has always claimed that she was tricked into transporting the drugs by a woman in Malaysia who had promised her a job was waiting for her in Indonesia.